iegomez/loraserver-device-sim/README.md

 You can check the examples folder for an example of an Uplink message.
 More will be added as new features are implemented.

+## GUI

+An experimental GUI is being developed (it does nothing right now) for ease of use.